VikkiPetrova/Test/README.md

 # JUnit_TestNG-Maven

-1. Add JUnit or TestNg dependency in POM file
+1. Add TestNg dependency in POM file
 2. Add maven-surefire plugin in POM file

-3. Go to src/main/java/application and open Calculator class
+3. Go to src/main/java/application and copy Calculator class to your repository
 4. Implement all methods with TODO comments

-5. Go to the test/java/simpleTask and open SimpleTestClass
+5. Go to the test/java/simpleTask and copy SimpleTestClass class to your repository
 6. Create test for all simple methods from Calculator class